Fellowship Program Directors:

-Heather Fitter, MD, FDA
+Heather Fitter, MD, CDER, FDA

-John Marler, MD, FDA
+John Marler, MD, CDRH, FDA

-- Acquiring the basic skills necessary for the conduct of clinical research with most activities in the first year taking place at the NINDS Intramural Research Program and the NINDS Office of Clinical Research.
+- Acquiring the basic skills necessary for the conduct of clinical research, with most activities in the first year taking place at the NINDS Intramural Research Program and the NINDS Office of Clinical Research.

-- Intensive participation in the full spectrum of activities at FDA within DNP, beginning in the first year and increasing in the second year, ranging from pre-investigational discussions with clinical investigators about first-in-human drug trials to analysis of multi-center trials leading to possible approval of new medical products.
+- Intensive participation in the full spectrum of activities at FDA within DN, beginning in the first year and increasing in the second year, ranging from pre-investigational discussions with clinical investigators about first-in-human drug trials to analysis of multi-center trials leading to possible approval of new medical products.

 NIH Graduate Medical Education Application

-We seek applicants planning careers in the clinical neurosciences (Neurology or Neurosurgery) and therapeutics development in academic medicine, government service, or other settings.
-Graduates of accredited residency programs or clinical fellows in Neurology or Neurosurgery in academia or at the NIH are encouraged to apply.
+We seek applicants planning careers in clinical neurology or neurosurgery and therapeutics development in academic medicine, government service, or other settings.
+Graduates of accredited residency programs or clinical fellows in neurology or neurosurgery in academia or at the NIH are encouraged to apply.
 Priority will be given to applicants who have identified an area of clinical interest in a given subspecialty or disease area and who have developed plans or pilot studies for potential clinical research projects.